Stayplus/fcc-bonfires/intermediate/README.md

-This is the directory containing all my solutions to the "intermediate" bonfire challenges from FreeCodeCamp.
+This is the directory containing all my solutions to the "intermediate" bonfire challenges from <a href"http://freecodecamp.com"> FreeCodeCamp </a>.